victorbrodsky/order-lab/README.md

 	d) Populate the database tables with default values by logging into the Employee Directory site as the Administrator, selecting "Admin" > 'Site Settings' in the top navigation bar, and arriving at (http://IPADDRESS/order/directory/settings/).
 Near the bottom of the page under 'Miscellaneous' heading, click each link in the order listed, and confirm the action in each resulting window, then wait for each function to finish:

         1) Populate Country and City Lists (http://IPADDRESS/order/directory/admin/populate-country-city-list-with-default-values)
-        2) Populate All Lists With Default Values (http://IPADDRESS/order/directory/admin/populate-all-lists-with-default-values)
+        2) Populate All Lists With Default Values (Part A) (http://IPADDRESS/order/directory/admin/populate-all-lists-with-default-values)
-        3) Populate All Scan Orders Lists With Default Values (http://IPADDRESS/order/scan/admin/populate-all-lists-with-default-values)
+        3) Populate All Lists With Default Values (Part B) (http://IPADDRESS/order/scan/admin/populate-all-lists-with-default-values)
         4) Pre-generate form node tree fields for Call Log Book (http://IPADDRESS/order/directory/admin/list/generate-form-node-tree/)

 	e) Run the deployment script again by following step 5a above: